zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 Similarly, if [telling the public that masks don't work for preventing respiratory disease can perserve supplies for medical professionals who need them more](https://www.lesswrong.com/posts/h4vWsBBjASgiQ2pn6/credibility-of-the-cdc-on-sars-cov-2#Discouraged_Use_of_Masks), then maybe that's the right thing to do.

-And if you live in an absurd thought experiment where saying "2 + 2 = 5" could save a quadrillion lives, maybe saying "2 + 2 = 5" is the right thing to do.
+And if you live in an absurd thought experiment where saying "2 + 2 = 5" could save [3↑↑↑3](https://www.lesswrong.com/posts/3wYTFWY3LKQCnAptN/torture-vs-dust-specks) lives, maybe saying "2 + 2 = 5" is the right thing to do.
 But the _empirical_ question of whether you happen to live in that particular thought experiment, doesn't change the _laws_ that govern what you have when you take ●●-many plus another ●●-many, no matter what symbols are used to communicate this fact, and no matter the consequences for communicating it.

 -----